google/zerocopy/README.md

 Zerocopy provides four core marker traits, each of which can be derived (e.g., `#[derive(FromZeros)]`):
+- `TryFromBytes` indicates that a type may safely be converted from certain byte sequences (conditional on runtime checks)
 - `FromZeros` indicates that a sequence of zero bytes represents a valid instance of a type
 - `FromBytes` indicates that a type may safely be converted from an